top of page

 Waiting to feel ready is one of the most reliable ways to stay stuck.
 Clarity tends to follow action, not precede it.
 Not bold leaps, but manageable steps that create feedback.
 Five percent braver is enough to change direction without overwhelming your nervous system.
 What would 'five percent more' look like for you?

+None of this is particularly dramatic.
 That is the point.
 Sustainable change is rarely a clean break from the past.
 More often, it is a series of quiet adjustments made with a little more honesty and a little less pressure.

 If this year has left you thoughtful rather than certain, that is not a failure of vision.
 It is an invitation to begin again in a way that actually lasts.

-Reflection to carry forward
+Reflection to Carry Forward

 Before you make a dramatic reset, ask yourself: